Sunday, May 26, 2024

 I don't know how I passed the driving test.
 I remember being pretty frazzled and just ready to be done and consequently speeding on my way back to the school (losing more points).
 Mr. Mohler added up my points and said I got an 82 (I think you needed an 80 to pass).
 Pretty sure he just didn't want to have to drive with me anymore.

 Fortunately, I haven't been in too many accidents through the years.
 I've just done dumb things that I was lucky didn't result in an accident.
-I pulled out in front of a bus, then realized it was pretty close, and tried to back up, but the card behind me had pulled behind me when I started to go so I couldn't back up.
+I pulled out in front of a bus, then realized it was pretty close, and tried to back up, but the car behind me had pulled behind me when I started to go so I couldn't back up.
 The bus swerved into the other lane around me.
 I mistakenly tried to turn left on a road with a big cement median so I was headed into oncoming traffic.
 The driver coming toward me stopped short of the start of the median so I could get over and into the right lane.

 When we lived in Ogden, I was late leaving for work and left before the windshield had defrosted (we had a garage in Ogden, but our cars didn't fit in the garage, it was too short).
 I again, got going in the wrong lane, but somehow managed to get over into a parking lot and having suffered a pretty significant scare, wisely waited for the windshield to completely defrost.